Composing MCP Servers

 - Includes everything you've enabled

-- Zero configuration — enable a bundle and it appears
+- Zero configuration — enable an MCP server and it appears

 - One URL forever